Melon-Catastrophe/BooksWeb/README.md

 # README

-This is an simple ASP.NET web application.
+This is a simple ASP.NET web application.
 It does the following:

 - Implements a mock database providing a list of books.
 - Utilizes a controller that retrieves book data, applies a transformation, and passes the BookViewModel to the view (Index.cshtml).
 - Uses a manual mapper to transform the Book object to a BookViewModel object.
-- Implements a view model (BookViewModel.cs) to structure the data.
+- Implements a View Model (BookViewModel.cs) to structure the data.
-- Creates a view (Index.cshtml) that displays the book list in an HTML table.
+- Creates a View (Index.cshtml) that displays the book list in an HTML table.
-- Creates a view (Details.cshtml) for displaying additional book details.
+- Creates a View (Details.cshtml) for displaying additional book details.

 ## Details

 ### Book Model

-The Book Model contains represents a Book entity on the mocked database.
+The Book Model represents a Book entity on the mocked database.
 It contains the following properties:

 ```c#
 public class Book